mweagle/Sparta/content/docs/overview/index.md

 ## Lambda Definition

-The first place to start is with the Lambda function definition.
+The first place to start is with the lambda function definition.

 {{< highlight go >}}